mlc-ai/mlc-llm/docs/deploy/rest.rst

 The REST API provides the following endpoints:

+.. http:get:: /v1/completions

+   Get a completion from MLC-Chat using a prompt.

 .. http:get:: /v1/chat/completions

-   Get a response from MLC-Chat using a prompt.
+   Get a response from MLC-Chat using a prompt, either with or without streaming.

 .. http:get:: /chat/reset